Common keymap editors

 - the standard editor for those who do not want to use vi

-- Despite it's reputation to be easy I think what that means is that it is more discoverable thatn vi, however it definately needs getting used to
+- Despite it's reputation to be easy I think what that means is that it is more discover-able than vi, however it needs getting used to.